dret/webconcepts/concepts/http-transfer-coding/chunked.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-transfer-coding/chunked"
 title:         "HTTP Transfer Coding: chunked"
+concept-name:  HTTP Transfer Coding
+concept-value: chunked
 description: "The chunked transfer coding wraps the payload body in order to transfer it as a series of chunks, each with its own size indicator, followed by an OPTIONAL trailer containing header fields.
 Chunked enables content streams of unknown size to be transferred as a sequence of length-delimited buffers, which enables the sender to retain connection persistence and the recipient to know when it has received the entire message."
 ---